sunshineo/github-webhook-handler/README.rst

-Flask webhook for Github
+Flask webhook for Github and Tutum
 ########################
-A very simple github post-receive web hook handler that executes per default a pull uppon receiving.
-The executed action is configurable per repository.
+A very simple github post-receive web hook handler that redeploy a tutum service.

 It will also verify that the POST request originated from github.com or a defined GitHub Enterprise server.
-Additionally will ensure that it has a valid signature (only when the ``key`` setting is properly configured).

 Gettings started
 ----------------